dbanalyticsco/dbanalytics.co/content/posts/looker-pdt-to-dbt-part-one.md

 {{< /highlight >}}

 When you run `dbt test`, you'd realise your mistake and fix it before your Head of Sales starts shouting at you because all the numbers changed.
-Though testing of that sort hasn't always been commonplace in analytics, it's incredibly important so that everyone can have confidence in the reporting they consume.
+Though testing of that sort hasn't always been commonplace in analytics, it's incredibly important so that everyone can have confidence in the reporting they consume, particularly when that reporting is self-serve.

 ## Making data usage-agnostic